muratk5n/thirdwave/en/README.md

 ---

+This so-called neuroticism, to the extent it exists, is not there because said people are different - it occurs due to peer pressure from relatives to act differently when they aren't

+---

+Yes they say that about *Seinfeld*.. but same comment could be made about *Friends* - bunch of neurotic *New Yorkers*.

+---

 People do not need expertise to enjoy a movie..
 The comments I make on good governance vs "people power" does not apply here.